Effectiveness of I COUGH Program to Dyspnea, Respiratory Parameters, Mobility and Pain After Major Abdominal Surgery

 No Intervention: Control group

-The participants in the control group were evaluated on the first day after surgery and the day of discharge from clinic by using Pulse Oximetry, Sphygmometer, Spirometry Tests, VAS, MBDS and AMP.
+The control group participants underwent evaluations on the first day after 10 hours following surgery and, on the day, they were discharged from the clinic, by using pulse oximetry, sphygmometer, spirometry tests, VAS, MBDS and activity and mobility promotion (AMP).
 Participants in the control group were not given any information or training before or after the operation, and they were on routine hospital care.

 Experimental: Experimental group

-The participants in the experimental group underwent the application of several techniques to reduce pulmonary complications after major abdominal surgeries, defined by the acronym: I COUGH (Incentive spirometry, Coughing/Deep breathing, Oral care, Understanding (Education of patient and family), Getting out of bed, and raising the Head of the bed).
-Evaluation was conducted on the first day after surgery and the day of discharge of clinic.
-It was performed using Pulse Oximetry, Sphygmometer, Spirometry Tests, VAS, MBDS, AMP.
+The participants in the experimental group underwent the application of I COUGH (Incentive spirometry, Coughing/Deep breathing, Oral care, Understanding (Education of patient and family), Getting out of bed, and raising the Head of the bed).
+The participants underwent evaluations on the first day after 10 hours following surgery and, on the day, they were discharged from the clinic.
+Including Pulse Oximetry, Sphygmometer, Spirometry Tests, VAS, MBDS, AMP.

 What is the study measuring?